-To travel Indonesia, we need to consider Indonesia time, because Indonesia is a big country covering the area of 1.9 million sq km.
-The distance between Sabang in the farthest west and Merauke in the farthest east is 5,236 km.
+To travel Indonesia, we need to consider Indonesia time, because Indonesia is a big country covering the area of 1.9 million square kilometers.
+The distance between Sabang in the west and Merauke in the east is 5,236 kilometers.

 There is no daylight saving time in Indonesia because it is a tropical country, lies right on the equator.
 Days and nights are equal, 12 hours a day.
 There is only half hour difference on the time of sunrise when the sun is in the farthest north or south.
 Hence, the sunrise is between 5.45 and 6.15 am, Western Indonesia Standard Time.
 Likewise for the sunset, it is between 5.45 and 6.15 pm.

 Since ExploreSunda.com only covers the area of Sunda, the Indonesia time we use here is the Western Indonesia Standard Time, which is GMT+7 hours.

 The school hours in Indonesia varies, depending on the type of the school.
 Normally, students in standard schools go to school from Monday to Saturday, the school starts between 6.30am and 7.00am until mid day.
 The students in national plus and international schools go to school from Monday to Friday.
 Usually they start a bit later because they study longer everyday to cover up the free Saturday.

 The official office working hours are 8.30am until 5.30pm, Monday to Friday.
 However, based on my experience, many staffs working in Jakarta have to work pass 5.30pm to catch up with the workload.
 So, don't be surprised if you see many lights in office buildings are still on until late at night.

 The operating hours of shopping malls usually 10am until 10pm, except for special occasions such as Late Night Shopping, they will open up until midnight.
 Thus, supermarkets inside these shopping malls will also have the same operating hours.